versett/eslint-plugin-versett/README.md

 ```
 npm install --save-dev @versett/eslint-plugin-versett
 ```
-In order for this command to work you have to login to Versett organization on npm using `npm login`.
+You must be logged in to you Versett npm account first using `npm login`.

-####Peer Dependecies
+#### Peer Dependecies

-You have to install peer dependencies directly in your project for now by this command:
+You have to install the following peer dependencies directly in your project for now by this command:
 ```
 yarn add --dev eslint babel-eslint eslint-plugin-jest eslint-plugin-jsx-a11y eslint-plugin-import
 ```
-This command will no longer be needed after the issue with `eslint shareable config plugins` is resolved.(You can refer to this [RFC](https://github.com/eslint/rfcs/pull/7) for more information)
+This command will no longer be needed after the issue with `eslint shareable config plugins` is resolved.(You can refer to this [RFC](https://github.com/eslint/rfcs/pull/7) for more information.

 ### Configuration